 The ASAOC only requires an air monitoring plan to obtain background data and assess potential exposures in the community and demonstration of the effectiveness of any implemented control technologies in conjunction with construction of the isolation barrier between Area 1 and the North Quarry Landfill.
 However, the West Lake Landfill OU-1 Respondents, which includes Bridgeton Landfill LLC and Rock Road Industries, have determined that it would be more useful to implement an overall air monitoring network for both Areas 1 and 2 in order to begin collection of baseline data in anticipation of implementation of a remedial action for OU-1 in the future.
 Therefore, the scope of the proposed air monitoring network includes not only Area 1 and portions of the adjacent North Quarry Landfill, as directed by EPA to support the ASAOC and planned isolation barrier construction, but also Area 2.
-The scope of the air monitoring program does not include any offsite, upwind (background) or downwind sampling locations based upon direction from EPA that EPA is currently in the process of constructing and implementing an off-site air monitoring program (EPA, 2014).
+The scope of the air monitoring program does not include any offsite, (upwind or downwind) sampling locations.
+It is our understanding that EPA is currently in the process of constructing and implementing an off-site air monitoring program (TetraTech, 2014).

 The currently proposed air monitoring station locations are provided on Figure 3.
 A total of thirteen (13) air monitoring stations are currently anticipated to be constructed and operated under the air monitoring program.
+All of the proposed locations for air monitoring are anticipated to be located outside of, but likely adjacent to, the locations where RIM has previously been identified or where RIM may be present at the ground surface.
 The actual locations may be adjusted as necessary based on physical access constraints, availability of, or restrictions on delivery of electric power to each location, current or anticipated future construction activities that could require relocation of the proposed air monitoring stations, or other factors.
+Although an alignment for the isolation barrier has not yet been selected and detailed design and construction procedures for the barrier have not yet been developed, the proposed locations of the air monitoring stations are currently anticipated to be outside of any areas expected to be disturbed during the isolation barrier construction activities.

 Procurement, installation and operation of an onsite meteorological monitoring station is also included as part of the air monitoring program.
 At a minimum, the meteorological monitoring station will obtain wind direction, wind speed and temperature data.
-It is currently anticipated that the meteorological station will be installed on top of the landfill office building; however, this is subject to an inspection of the area around the building and the condition of the roof of the building.
-It is anticipated that the meteorological station will be connected to the existing site Supervisory Control and Data Acquisition (SCADA) system.
+It is currently anticipated that the meteorological station will be installed on a tower next to the landfill office building.
+It is also anticipated that the meteorological station will be connected to the existing site Supervisory Control and Data Acquisition (SCADA) system.

 The proposed air monitoring equipment and sample collection frequency is provided on Table 1.
 All thirteen stations will be monitored and sampled for particulates that will be submitted for gross alpha and gross beta analyses, alpha track detectors for radon gas monitoring and thermo luminescent detectors (TLDs) for radiation dosimetry.
-In addition, four of the stations will also be monitored for the presence of volatile organic compounds (VOCs) in air.
+In addition, five of the stations will also be monitored for the presence of volatile organic compounds (VOCs) in air.
+Per EPA direction (EPA, 2014b), four of the stations for VOC monitoring will be located near the anticipated location of the isolation barrier.